A slow cooker is countertop electrical appliance.

 The assembly has a lid that covers the pot.
 The lid is usually see-through glass.
 Some have hinged lids, but the hinges can be fragile.
 The lids are designed so that vapour hitting the glass will condense and go back into the food.

 The temperature of a slow cooker increases the longer it is on.
 Most dials have three settings: keep warm, low and high.
-The “keep warm” setting will keep a temperature of between 62 to 74 C (145 to 165 F.)
+The “keep warm” setting will keep a temperature range of between 62 to 74 C (145 to 165 F.)

 The keep warm, low and high settings are an indication of wattage being drawn on, rather than an exact temperature.
 The reason they can’t give you exact temperatures is because it will vary by model, how much food is in there, room temperature, etc. Food cooked in a crock will reach an internal temperature greater than 74 C (165 F) for food safety reasons.
 Some models may automatically switch temperatures ranges for you.
 For instance, some will automatically switch to “keep warm” after a set amount of time.
 Some are programmable, allowing you to delay the start of cooking, indicating how many hours on low and high, etc.

 A slow cooker can be set to “keep warm” and put on buffet tables to use as a serving dish for foods that need to be kept warm for safety and taste reasons.
-Slow cookers are often carted to community meals for this reason.
+Slow cookers are often carted to community event meals for this reason.
 Many models come with bands or clamps to help secure the lid on the crock during transport.

 There has been a general belief that slow cookers are energy efficient, but that belief has been challenged.